-- Determine Daily Water Usage - In order to get a rough estimate of the amount of water used per day is count the number of people who live in the household and multiply it by the average number of gallons used per day, which is 70 in the US.
-For example, a household with 4 people uses about 280 gallons of water per day (4 x 70= 280).
+- Determine Daily Water Usage - In order to get a rough estimate of the amount of water used per day, count the number of people who live in the household and multiply it by the average number of gallons used per day, which is 70 in the US.
+For example, a household with four people uses about 280 gallons of water per day (4 x 70= 280).

 Most water softeners are sold at 24,000, 32,000, and 48,000-grain capacities.
 In most cases, rounding up to the nearest grain capacity would be efficient.
 For our example, the water softener with the 24,000-grain capacity would suit the 19,600-grain capacity requirement.

 Can You Mix Different Types of Salt in The Water Softener?